acmucsd/NN-competition/README.md

-# NN-competition
+# ACM AI Neural Network Modeling Competition 🔮

+---

-Welcome to the Fall 2020 Neural Network Modeling Competition.
-This competition will last at least 2 weeks, end date is to be determined.
+Welcome to the Winter 2022 Neural Network Modeling Competition!
+This competition will run for the entirety of Winter Quarter 2022 ❄️

-This contains the starter code as well that you can run and submit to the competition at https://ai.acmucsd.com/competitions/nn
+This repository contains some starter code in `easy` and `medium` directories that you can run and submit to the competition at https://ai.acmucsd.com/competitions/nn.

+The distinction between `easy` and `medium` is that `easy` contains 3D Data while `medium` contains 4D Data.

 Make sure to login first or register an account with ACM AI!